WHAT DO WE MEAN?

 This is medicine that is prescribed for a short period of time to alleviate the symptoms of an acute illness or condition, such as antibiotics for an infection.

-Alternate care
+Alternative care

 Beneficiary